Could Small Still Be Beautiful?

 The Schumacher Center has been working on local economic issues now for nearly 40 years and they are hardly the only ones doing so.
 [For a glimpse at similar organizations, and the progress they have made, please see the adjacent sidebar, “The Wider World of E.F.
 Schumacher’s Legacy”] Yet in all that time, it is difficult to see that small is thriving.
 In nearly every year from 1998 to 2014, according to a December 2018 report from the U.S. Small Business Administration, the percentage of the U.S. GDP attributable to small businesses has fallen.
 In the most recent year of that series, it was down to 43.5 percent.
 Big, in other words, is winning.

 Why is this happening?
 In their new book, “Tightrope,” Kristof and WuDunn point at what might be the underlying cause: the gradual shift of power in the U.S. from labor to corporations.
-[One critical piece in this shift—a decline in support structures for workers—is outlined in a companion story in this issue, “The New Workforce Dilemma.”]
+[One critical piece in this shift—a decline in support structures for workers—is outlined in a Craftsmanship story, “The New Workforce Dilemma.”]
 No wonder more and more working class Americans are, as Kristof and WuDunn put it, “dying of despair.”
 Not coincidentally, Schumacher seemed to predicted this.
-The quality of our approach to economic growth, he reasoned, might be best be measured in statistics on “symptoms of loss,” like “crime, drug addition, vandalism, mental breakdown…”
+The quality of our approach to economic growth, he reasoned, might be best be measured in statistics on “symptoms of loss,” like “crime, drug addition, vandalism, mental breakdown…”.

 My name for this dilemma came, in part, from an anecdote relayed to me by Wendy Healey, a senior vice president at the Berkshires’ Lee Bank.
 During a Millennial Advisory Panel hosted by the bank, Healy said many of the panelists — young bankers and other community members — said they preferred to support local businesses.
 So she asked how many of them are on a first name basis with the UPS delivery person.
 Their answer: “Like all of them, because they are shopping at Amazon.”